Our Sunday Services are 9am, 11am and 5pm. Our services are also Livestreamed.

 Can they return as soon as they have a negative test result?

-No. In addition to the negative test result they need to be symptom free before they come to church.
-We want to avoid transmitting other upper respiratory tract infections (URTI’s) as well.
+In addition to a negative test result, the child needs to be symptom free before they come to church.
+We want to avoid transmitting other upper respiratory tract infections (URTI’s) as well

 What about other children?
 Can they come with a parent while the ill child stays at home?

-Providing the other children are well and the sick child has not had a positive corona virus test, other children can come with a well parent to church.
-In the event of a positive test the family should follow DHSS guidelines regarding quarantine and isolation.
+Providing the other children are well and the sick child has not had a positive Coronavirus test, other children can come with a well parent to church.
+In the event of a positive test the family should follow the Health Department guidelines regarding quarantine and isolation.

 What about other children while an unwell child is awaiting test results?

-The family should follow current DHSS advice.
+The family should follow current DHHS advice.
 Our understanding is that currently well children do not need to isolate while another child is awaiting test results, and so they can come to church.

 “Asymptomatic parents/carers are not required to self-isolate whilst their child is awaiting their swab results, unless they are a close contact of a confirmed case of coronavirus (COVID-19). “